Elena Izcue: Career

 She published two volumes of the book, Peruvian Art in School: a Manual for Teaching Drawing in Peruvian Schools (1926 and 1929) (El arte peruano en la escuela: un manual para la enseñar deldibujo en las escuelas peruanos), which was well received by Peruvian president Augusto B. Leguía, and Izcue was awarded a two-year pension to study in Paris.
 She traveled with her twin sister Victoria Izcue to Paris, where they visited various workshops to help them establish a decorative arts practice.
 In 1933, she continued her studies for a year at the Académie de la Grande Chaumière, and under painter Fernand Léger.
-The sisters travelled for a month to New York City in 1935, for an exhibition of their work shown alongside archeological works from Peru at the Fuller Building, and after they returned to Paris, where they remained until 1938 due to the looming threat of World War II.
+The sisters traveled for a month to New York City in 1935, for an exhibition of their work shown alongside archeological works from Peru at the Fuller Building, and after they returned to Paris, where they remained until 1938 due to the looming threat of World War II.
 On their way home to Peru, they stopped in New York City to advise on the design the Peruvian Pavilion at the 1939 New York World's Fair.

 In the summer of 1939, they arrived in Lima.
 By 1940 the National Workshop of Applied Graphic Arts was formed in Lima, under the direction of Elena and the administration of Victoria.
 She continued this teaching until 1950, after in which she dedicated the next twenty years to the creation of her own work of textile designs, paintings, and drawings.

 Death and legacy

-She died in September 27, 1970, in Lima.
+She died on September 27, 1970, in Lima.
 Her artwork can be found in museum collections, including at the Denver Art Museum in Denver, Colorado; and the Museo de Arte de Lima in Lima, Peru.

 In 2024, at the 60th Venice Biennale Izcue's artwork was posthumously shown alongside other artists from Peru, including José Sabogal, Julia Codesido, Santiago Yahuarcani (born 1960), Rember Yahuarcani (born 1985), and Violeta Quispe (born 1989).